panzhang47/lucebox/README.md

 <p align="center">
   <strong>Local LLM inference server built for speed.
 Custom kernels, speculative prefill & decoding.</strong><br/>
-  Each optimization to our engine is for specific model family and hardware target.
+  Each optimization in our engine is for specific model family and hardware target.
 </p>

 ---

 ## Inference Engine Optimizations

-Each directory is self-contained with setup instructions and benchmark notes.
+Each one is self-contained with setup instructions and benchmark notes.

 <p align="center">
   <a href="optimizations/megakernel/"><img src="assets/cards/megakernel_card.png" alt="Megakernel" width="46%"></a>